Ohio Sues 5 Major Drug Companies For 'Fueling Opioid Epidemic'

 - Endo Health Solutions

-- Pharmaceutical Industries and its subsidiary Cephalon
+- Teva Pharmaceutical Industries and subsidiary Cephalon

-- Johnson & Johnson and its subsidiary Janssen Pharmaceuticals
+- Johnson & Johnson and subsidiary Janssen Pharmaceuticals

 - Allergan

-The lawsuit — only the second such suit filed by a state, after Mississippi earlier this year — accuses the companies of engaging in a sustained marketing campaign to downplay the addiction risks of the prescription opioid drugs they sell, and to exaggerate the benefits of their use for health problems such as chronic pain.
+The lawsuit — only the second such suit filed by a state, after Mississippi did so earlier this year — accuses the companies of engaging in a sustained marketing campaign to downplay the addiction risks of the prescription opioid drugs they sell and to exaggerate the benefits of their use for health problems such as chronic pain.

+Or, as DeWine's office put it in a press release Wednesday, the "lawsuit alleges that the drug companies engaged in fraudulent marketing regarding the risks and benefits of prescription opioids which fueled Ohio's opioid epidemic."

 "We believe that the evidence will show that these pharmaceutical companies purposely misled doctors about the dangers connected with pain meds that they produced, and that they did so for the purpose of increasing sales," DeWine tells NPR's All Things Considered.
 "And boy, did they increase sales."